CPunch/Laika/CONTRIBUTING.md

 ## Lib: Task Service
 Tasks can be scheduled on a delta-period (call X function every approximate N seconds). laikaT_pollTasks() is used to check & run any currently queued tasks.
 This is useful for sending keep-alive packets, polling shell pipes, or other repeatably scheduled tasks.
 Most laikaT_pollTasks() calls are done in the peerHandler for each client/server.

+## Lib: VM Boxes
+Laika has a tiny VM for decrypting sensitive information (currently unused, but functional).
+For details on the ISA read `lib/include/lvm.h`, for information on how to use them read `lib/include/lbox.h`.
+Feel free to write your own boxes and contribute them :D

 ## Bot: Platform-specific backends